tkhyn/cmake-conanfile/README.rst

    A list of options ``key=value`` (``value`` must be understandable by python) that will be forwarded to the conanfile.py

+CXX_FLAGS
+   A list of compiler flags that need to be used to compile conan dependencies.
+This can be particularly useful for ``fsanitize`` flags for example.

 Troubleshooting
 ===============